-Aaron Hoagland is an Assistant for DAI’s Center for Secure and Stable States.
-Since joining DAI in June 2017, Aaron has helped support a variety of projects for the Center primarily in Kenya and Pakistan.
-He works closely with project managers to execute project implementation tasks and provides general operational and logistical support to CS3 in sector and new business opportunities.
+Aaron Hoagland is an Associate in DAI’s Center for Secure and Stable States.
+Since joining DAI in June 2017, Aaron has helped support a variety of governance and countering violent extremism projects for the Center primarily in Pakistan and Kenya.
+He works closely with program staff and project managers to deliver program excellence and provides general operational and logistical support to the CS3 sector and new business opportunities.

 Erin Greenwalt is the Development Assistant for DAI’s Center for Secure and Stable States, where she is participating in a rotation program at DAI for junior-level staff.
 Through this program, Erin will gain experience in the business development, project delivery, and finance units.

 India Scribner is an Assistant for DAI’s Center for Secure and Stable States where she supports business development and project management for Stabilization, Transition, and CVE programming.
 Prior to joining DAI in April 2018, she managed project operations for USAID-funded gender and social inclusion programming in the DRC, Mali, and the MENA region.

 Janene Sawers is the Checkpoint blog manager and project manager for DAI’s Center for Secure and Stable States, where she provides technical and operational oversight to countering violent extremism (CVE)-related programs.
 For the three years prior, she managed development results within DAI’s governance, CVE, transition, and stabilization portfolio in complex environments including the Democratic Republic of the Congo, Kenya, Pakistan, Tunisia, and the West Bank.